usnistgov/oscal-xproc3/schema-field-tests/readme.md

 This is in support of OSCAL Issue https://github.com/usnistgov/OSCAL/issues/1989 and related issues.

 Going beyond this to address more fundamental problems, for the sake of OSCAL conformance testing, and in general, we aim to be able to test any XSD or JSON Schema, with any schema validation engine.
-Similarly, any validator that 'emulates' a schema (returns the same error messages as a schema validation would, for the same inputs) can similarly be tested.
+Any validator that 'emulates' a schema (returns the same error messages as a schema validation would, for the same inputs) can similarly be tested.

 For this prototype we focus on the processors built into commodity XML tools as a baseline: XSD and JSON Schema validation as offered by Morgana XProc III using its libraries of commodity tools.

 ## Non-goals

 To support generalizing the approach, an interface language for validation error reporting might be designed and deployed.
 This is not part of the current scope of work, but should be planned (in the [Metaschema](https://github.com/usnistgov/metaschema) context, not OSCAL context).

+[XVRL](https://spec.xproc.org/master/head/xvrl/) is available as a reference point for this work (part of XProc 3.0, 2020) and might be adopted, to start.
+Many of these pipelines could be provided with a XVRL output port.

+[TODO: identify potential consumers of XVRL that could give us leverage here?]

 Until then, each new validation engine must be provided with its own testing harness.
 XProc harnesses can be developed for any runtime that can be integrated into Morgana and deliver its results back for processing.
 (Hint: XProc 3.0 has a `p:os-exec` step.)